Mindful, resourceful, compassionate therapy

 Maybe Covid-19 claustrophobia strained all your relationships, at work, at home, with your wider family?
 Or the unthinkable happened and Covid took away loved ones or your own health?

 The quality of the relationship we make together is really important.
 In the first session my work is to connect to you and your issues - my belief is that life issues happen to us all, its not about who or what is right or wrong, gaining understanding and resolving conflict helps everyone recover from stresses.

 Acceptance and Commitment Therapy is a form of psychotherapy and a branch of behaviour therapy from the same family as CBT.
 It is an empirically based psychological intervention that uses acceptance and mindfulness strategies mixed in different ways with commitment and behaviour-change strategies, to increase psychological flexibility.
 I use elements of this therapy in most of my work; as a whole scheme of work it's particular goal is to enable an acceptance of the hardships we find in life to improve the overall quality of life, remove negative thinking or ruminating, choose a direction and implement mindful strategies to get there.

-I often work alongside an expert in sex addiction, to help partners process and understand what is happening and how they might respond to their significant other who is taking addiction therapy, so if you have struggles in this area I can help you to regain your sense of self in a shifting world - this normally requires a commitment to a series of sessions.
+I often accept referrals from an expert in sex addiction, to help partners process and understand what is happening and how they might respond to their significant other who is taking addiction therapy, so if you have struggles in this area I can help you to regain your sense of self in a shifting world - this requires a commitment to a series of sessions.